Genome Sequencing Bioinformatics - Africa

 Course Summary:

-In collaboration with H3ABioNet, we are pleased to announce the next iteration of the Genome Sequencing Bioinformatics Africa course.
+In collaboration with H3ABioNet, we are pleased to announce the Genome Sequencing Bioinformatics Africa course.
+This is a new iteration of the previous course – “Next Generation Sequencing Bioinformatics – Africa 2022”

 High throughput sequencing is an essential tool in genetic and genomic analysis.
 It is increasingly important for experimental scientists to gain the bioinformatics skills required to analyse the large volumes of data produced by sequencers.
 This course will equip participants with the essential informatics skills required to begin analysing sequencing data and apply some of the most commonly used tools and resources for sequence data analysis.